timminator/PaddleOCR-Standalone/README.md

 - Please only report bugs that are specific to this standalone executable and are working correctly in the original repository.

-- A few changes had to be made to the source code to allow the creation of this executable.
+- A few changes had to be made to the source code to allow the creation of this executable (Python version).
 They can be viewed in the PaddleOCR-Standalone folder.

-- I will also add instructions on how to compile it yourself soon.
+- The output behavior of the C++ executables is slightly modified as well.
+Originally it only printed the results when all images where processed.
+This was updated to print the result as soon as an image is processed.
+Furthermore was the output updated to look more in line with the output from the Python version.
+Changes can be viewed in the PaddleOCR-Standalone -> C++ folder.

+- Setup installers for the C++ versions are not provided because they are not very user friendly and should only be used if you are interested in tinkering around and want maximum performance.

 ## Introduction